MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ## What about some more advanced models?

-While I could have tested those, I can pretty much guarantee that for anything that has its bottleneck in matrix multiplications I will very likely lose, at least [without implementing automation of more advanced optimizations](https://siboehm.com/articles/22/CUDA-MMM)
+While I could have tested those, I can pretty much guarantee that for anything that has its bottleneck in matrix multiplications or other linear algorithms TensorFrost will very likely lose, at least [without implementing automation of more advanced optimizations](https://siboehm.com/articles/22/CUDA-MMM) or just calling external BLAS libraries like cuBLAS, which is doable, but I unfortuanately don't have enough time to implement everything immediately, so I focus more on just the compiler itself.

 # Future improvements